SosukeAizen833/curriculum/foundations/javascript_basics/clean_code.md

 ### Learning Outcomes
 By the end of this lesson, you should be able to do the following:

-- Know how to distinguish hard to read code between easy to read code.
+- Know how to distinguish hard to read code from easy to read code.
 - Use programming principles to make your code cleaner.
 - Write good comments.